BRAND CONCEPT DESIGN

 BRAND ID DEVELOPMENT

-Before the first men's catalog was published, the brand tested the market with a limited edition men's brand book that was distributed to key magazines, editors, and influencers in the market.
-This book was created by Kevin Korn + his team and became a PR vehicle, collector's item, and springboard for the newly relaunch men's identity.
+Before the first men's catalog was published, Kevin + his team created a limited edition men's brand book.
+This was created for key magazines, editors, and influencers in the market, and became a PR vehicle, collector's item, and springboard for the newly relaunch men's identity.

 CAMPAIGN ART DIRECTION

-Collaborating with a long list of photographers, directors, producers, stylists, and other members of the photoshoot team over the course of his time with J.Crew, Kevin and his concept team were able to grow with the brand in multiple departments by art directing campaigns for catalog, print, online, and retail exposure.
+Collaborating with a long list of photographers, directors, producers, stylists, and other members of the photoshoot team over the course of his time with J.Crew, Kevin and his concept team grew with the brand by art directing campaigns for catalog, print, online, and retail exposure.

 BRAND STYLING DIRECTION

 Over the course of four years and 80+ photoshoots, Kevin's concept team was responsible for overseeing + executing the appropriate style for the men's brand in all photography.
-Endless travel to studios and picturesque locations, the style for the men's brand needed to be benchmarked in the catalog photography so that it would be consistently shown in all retail, pr, outlet, online, and wholesale channels + installations.
+Endless travel to studios and picturesque locations, the style for the men's brand was bench-marked in the catalog photography so that it would be consistently shown in all retail, pr, outlet, online, and wholesale channels + installations.